 We often receive questions regarding our prices on RHP bearings.
 In this article I will try to answer why we have such high prices.

 In a simple answer all European made bearings arrive with a 78% duty.
 So the bearing that might cost $20 actually costs nearly $36 after we pay tribute to the US Customs Agent.
 Not all importers are treated the same.
-For some reason we have received unwanted attention from Customs and Border Protection.
+For some reason we receive unwanted attention from Customs and Border Protection.
 Other sellers have long gone unnoticed in the industry.

 First a bit of history: